 - A process or method for producing a useful and tangible result, such as computer software;

 - An improvement of an invention falling within the foregoing categories.

-Utility patents can be mechanical, electrical, or chemical.
+Utility patents can be mechanical, electrical, or chemical, but will only be granted if specific patent requirements are met.
 To make sure your invention is new, you need to search all of the earlier developments in the field of the invention.
 This involves searching U.S. (and sometimes foreign) patents, as well as other publications like scientific and technical journals, to find related inventions.